ibm-cloud-docs/vpc/block_storage_is_create.md

 ```
 {: screen}

-For more information, see the CLI reference for [ibmcloud is volume-create](/docs/vpc?topic=vpc-vpc-reference&interface=cli#volume-create).
+For more information, see [ibmcloud is volume-create](/docs/vpc?topic=vpc-vpc-reference&interface=cli#volume-create) in the CLI reference.

 ### Creating a data volume as an attachment to an existing virtual server instance
 {: #create-vol-as-attachment-cli}
 {: cli}

 You can use the `instance-volume-attachment-add` command to create a volume and attach it to an instance.
-The following example creates a volume with the `spd` profile, 100 GB capacity and 100 IOPS.
+The following example creates a volume with the `spd` profile, 100 GB capacity, and 100 IOPS.

 ```sh
 ibmcloud is instance-volume-attachment-add acd-vol-attach1 my-instance-acadia-1 --profile sdp --new-volume-name acd-vol-2 --iops 100 --capacity 100